edina/nbexchange/README.md

 ## Compatibility

-This version installs `nbgrader`  0.8.2 (which makes it compatible with JupyterLab too)
+This version installs `nbgrader`  0.9.1 (which makes it compatible with JupyterLab & Notebook 7)

 # Documentation